 - Clostridioides difficile infection

 Read the latest commentary on quarterly epidemiological data in Scotland:

-- Quarterly epidemiological data on Clostridioides difficile infection, Escherichia coli bacteraemia, Staphylococcus aureus bacteraemia and Surgical Site Infection in Scotland July to September (Q3) 2020 12 Jan 2021
+- Quarterly epidemiological data on Clostridioides difficile infection, Escherichia coli bacteraemia, Staphylococcus aureus bacteraemia and Surgical Site Infection in Scotland October to December (Q4) 2020 13 Apr 2021

 Protocol for the Scottish Surveillance Programme for Clostridioides difficile infection: user manual

 Mandatory surveillance for CDI currently includes all patients aged 15 and above in all healthcare settings who have diarrhoea that's not caused by something else.

 In 2016, we collaborated with the Scottish Microbiology and Virology Network (SMVN) and the Scottish Salmonella, Shigella and Clostridioides difficile Reference Laboratory (SSSCDRL) to publish a revised version of the Recommended Protocol for Testing for Clostridioides difficile and Subsequent Culture